unixdotfiles/dotfiles/osx/manual-log.md

 1. Sign into apple ID
 1. Delete all widgets for macOS
 1. Remove stuff from dock
-1. Clicked update all for ‘App Store’
+1. Click update all for ‘App Store’
 1. Enable Accessibility for Dropbox and 1password
 1. Install dropbox - https://www.dropbox.com/download
 1. Enable Dropbox - but don't sync anything yet